 - TEN MILE LAKE (Cass County) northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36". - TEN MILE LAKE, North and South (Otter Tail County) largemouth and smallmouth bass: all from 14-20" must be immediately released.
 One over 20" allowed in possession. - THIRTEEN LAKE (Cass County) largemouth and smallmouth bass: all from 14-20" must be immediately released.
 One over 20" allowed in possession.
 Sunfish: possession limit five. - THOMPSON LAKE (Cook County) trout: catch-and-release only.
 Artificial lures and flies with a single hook only.
 Use and possession of bait prohibited.
 Closed to winter fishing. - THREE ISLAND LAKE (Beltrami County) northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36". - THRUSH LAKE (Cook County) trout: catch-and-release only.
 Artificial lures and flies with a single hook only.
 Use and possession of bait prohibited.
-Closed to winter fishing.

-- TOMATO LAKE (Cook County) trout: catch-and-release only.
-Artificial lures and flies with a single hook only.
-Use and possession of bait prohibited.
 Closed to winter fishing. - TROUT LAKE Near Coleraine (Itasca County) walleye: all from 17-26" must be immediately released.
 One over 26" allowed in possession. - TURNIP LAKE (Cook County) trout: catch-and-release only.
 Artificial lures and flies with a single hook only.
 Use and possession of bait prohibited.
 Closed to winter fishing. - TURTLE LAKE (Itasca County) smallmouth bass: all from 12-20" must be immediately released.
 One over 20" allowed in possession. - TURTLE LAKE (Ramsey County) largemouth bass: catch-and-release only. - TURTLE, BIG AND LITTLE LAKE (Beltrami County) northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36". - TURTLE RIVER LAKE (Beltrami County) northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36". - TWENTYONE LAKE (Otter Tail County) sunfish: possession limit 10.
 Northern pike, largemouth and smallmouth bass: catch-and-release only.
-Crappie: possession limit five. - TWO ISLAND LAKE (Cook County) smallmouth bass: all from 12-20" must be immediately released.
+Crappie: possession limit five. - NEW-TWO ISLAND LAKE (Cook County) smallmouth bass: all from 14-20" must be immediately released.
 One over 20" allowed in possession.